Exclusive psalmody: Objections

 One counterargument to the doctrine is the fact that exclusive psalmody (EP) implicitly prohibits the New Testament (NT) revealed name of Jesus in sung worship.
 The EP position is that the word ישוע ("yeshua") is used many times in the Psalms and it is the root source of the name of Jesus.
 The assertion is that this satisfies any requirement concerning the use of Jesus' name in sung worship.
 The complication arises when the context of the word in the Psalms is considered. ישוע is always used to speak of salvation, not directly as the name of the One who is the revealed source and author of salvation, namely Jesus.
-This is theological/linguistic gymnastics to support a false conclusion.
+This may be theological/linguistic gymnastics to support a false conclusion.
 It is widely understood by the Christian community that the Old Testament, including the Psalms, only speak of Jesus in "types and shadows", not directly using His revealed NT name.
-To rightfully sing of Jesus as Lord and Savior, one must sing incorporating the proper name of Jesus (i.e., Joshua, Yeshua, Ἰησοῦς, ישוע) to refer to the revealed Jesus, which the Psalms do not do.
+The argument claims that to rightfully sing of Jesus as Lord and Savior, one must sing incorporating the proper name of Jesus (i.e., Joshua, Yeshua, Ἰησοῦς, ישוע) to refer to the revealed Jesus, which the Psalms do not do.

-An additional objection to the doctrine and aligned to the Regulative Principle of Worship is as follows:
+An additional objection to the doctrine aligned to the Regulative Principle of Worship is as follows: